 Sheikh Nahyan was joined by His Excellency Mohammed Abdullah Al Junaibi, Chairman of the Abu Dhabi World Games Higher Committee, HE Aref Al Awani, General Secretary of the Abu Dhabi Sports Council, HE Dr Maha Barakat, Director General of the Health Authority Abu Dhabi, Majed Al Usaimi, National Director of Special Olympics UAE and MD of the Abu Dhabi World Games Higher Committee, HE Mohamad Al Hameli, Chairman of the Disabled Sports Federation and HE Ibrahim Abdelmalek, Undersecretary of the General Authority for Youth and Sports, as well as other leading dignitaries and representatives of the Local Organising Committee from Abu Dhabi.

 The flag handover represented one of the key moments of the Closing ceremony.
-Guests and viewers tuning in were treated to a visual extravaganza that highlighted the culture of current host Austria, as well as an array of entertainment centred around the values and cultural themes of the United Arab Emirates.
+Guests and viewers tuning in were treated to a visual extravaganza that highlighted the culture of current host Austria, as well as an array of entertainment centered around the values and cultural themes of the United Arab Emirates.

 The Special Olympics World Games Abu Dhabi 2019 Local Organizing Committee also hosted a special reception for 300 people in Graz, which included an array of high-profile celebrities such as Hussein Fahmy, and Special Olympics International Board Member and NBA Hall of Famer Dikembe Mutombo, in addition to delegation representatives from more than 100 countries competing at the World Games.
 The event was used as an opportunity to invite the world to Abu Dhabi - from international dignitaries and celebrities to athletes and their families, and spectators from all walks of life.